 A new-Scout patrol is for 11-year-old Scouts who have recently joined the troop.
 They function together as a patrol during their first year in the troop, working toward the goal of completing the requirements for First Class.

 Acting both as a leader and mentor, this experienced Scout (who must be at least First Class in rank) helps the new Scouts through the early challenges of troop membership.
-He provides direction, coaching, and support as determined by the skill level and morale of the members of the new-Scout patrol.
+He or she provides direction, coaching and support as determined by the skill level and morale of the members of the new-Scout patrol.

 The troop guide is a member of the patrol leaders’ council.
-Although he usually is not a member of another patrol, he may participate in activities of a Venture patrol.
+Although they are usually is not a member of another patrol, they may participate in activities of a Venture patrol.

 During troop meetings, new Scouts have separate instruction sessions and patrol meetings.
-A description of the content and activities for these sessions (along with separate sessions for experienced Scouts and older Scouts) is included in the weekly troop meeting plans found in the 36 segments in the three volumes of Troop Program Features (BSA Nos.
-33110A, 33111, and 33112).
+A description of the content and activities for these sessions (along with separate sessions for experienced Scouts and older Scouts) is included in the weekly troop meeting plans found in the 36 segments in the three volumes of Scouts BSA Program Features for Troops and Crews (Scout shop items 647790, 647791 and 647792).

 Troop 1113 Scoutmaster Dick DeiTos offers these top five tips to anyone organizing a new-Scout patrol: